ypxie/atten_wsi/README.md

-# Fusion WSI using Attension
+# Fusion WSI using Attention